giellalt/dict-sms-mul/00readme.txt

             </mg>
         </mg>

+==> MICHA: I will now look into this and learn how to work with DDT

-7. instances of empty book in cmn, det, etc.: wodi>g -n '<book/>' ../src/cmn/* ../src/cmn/adp_sms2X.xml:33:         <book/>
+7. CIP: instances of empty book in cmn, det, etc.: wodi>g -n '<book/>' ../src/cmn/* ../src/cmn/adp_sms2X.xml:33:         <book/>
 ../src/cmn/adp_sms2X.xml:58:         <book/>